Ivy-Apps/di/README.md

 Di.get<LoginService>()
 ```

-To re-use and encapsulate DI logic you can create `Di.Module`s that you can active via `Di.init(MyModule)`.
+To re-use and encapsulate DI logic you can create `Di.Module`s that you can later activate via `Di.init(MyModule)`.

 ## Advanced Usage